-In addition to the above, the Faculty has launched the Young MFL Leaders initiative, which enables pupils to apply their learning in leadership roles with local feeder primary school.
+In addition to the above, the Faculty runs a Young MFL Leaders initiative, which enables pupils to apply their learning in leadership roles with local feeder primary schools.
+The possibility to participate in a trip to France is under consideration, if circumstances permit.
+This would be an opportunity to experience the country and practise the language which is valuable for GCSE with its emphasis on communication and understanding of authentic spoken and written language.